Skip to main content

 What Does Organic Actually Mean

-Organic labeling is often misunderstood and heavily marketed.
-Organic does not mean pesticide free or toxin free.
+Organic labeling is widely misunderstood and often over interpreted.
+Organic does not mean pesticide free or contaminant free.

-USDA organic standards restrict certain inputs but still allow approved substances.
-This means the label is Legally Required to reflect farming practices, not the final chemical profile of the food.
+USDA organic standards restrict certain farming inputs, but approved substances are still allowed.
+The label is Legally Required to reflect production methods, not the final chemical profile of the food.

 Key labeling tiers include: